Mark Breslin

 Mark Breslin, CM is a Canadian entrepreneur, producer, stand-up comedian and actor best known for being the co-founder (along with Joel Axler) of Yuk Yuk's, the largest chain of comedy clubs in Canada.
 On December 29, 2017, he was appointed a Member of the Order of Canada by Julie Payette, Governor General of Canada.

 Breslin graduated from York University with a B.A.
 Honours in English Literature.
 Soon after graduating, he became Director of Theatre and Music for Harbourfront Corporation, an innovative cultural organization which produces events and activities at numerous venues on Toronto's waterfront.
 He is a founding member of the Canadian Comedy Awards, and was a comedy mentor for the B.C.
 Festival of the Arts.

 In 1976, Breslin and his collaborator Joel Axler opened the first Yuk Yuk's, in the basement of Toronto's 519 Church Street Community Centre.
-Four years later, Breslin and Axler opened Yuk Yuk's first permanent venue at 1280 Bay Street in the Yorkville district.
+Two years later, Breslin and Axler opened Yuk Yuk's first permanent venue at 1280 Bay Street in the Yorkville district.
 Over the next few decades, Yuk Yuk expanded its presence nationally and internationally.
-There are nine clubs across Canada.
+There are ten clubs across Canada.

 Breslin made several guest appearances in the Robocop: The Series television series.
-He also appeared in an episode of Kenny Vs Spenny.
+He also worked as a consultant writer for 27 episodes and appeared in an episode of Kenny Vs Spenny.
 His most recent film credit was as "Bob" in the movie Confessions of a Porn Addict.